muhammadmateen027/gender_picker/README.md

-# gender_picker 0.0.2
+# gender_picker 1.0.0

 An awesome gender picker widget comes with latest feature to support in your project design.

-The goal of this project is to provide an ultimate widget for selecting the gender The source code is 100% Dart, and everything resides in the /lib folder.
+The goal of this project is to provide an ultimate widget for selecting the gender.

+The source code is 100% Dart, and everything resides in the /lib folder.

 ![Screenshot_20200314_120050_com mateen example](https://user-images.githubusercontent.com/24449076/76674642-b1ece100-65ec-11ea-80a6-3327ac72b4d3.jpg)